adilwiser/clock/README.md

 # Digital Clock

-A stylish digital clock built using HTML.
+A simple digital clock built using HTML.